hendrixski/jQuery-QueryBuilder/README.md

 Run `grunt list_modules` to get the list of available plugins and languages.

 ### AMD importing
 To import this into require.js you need to set the microevent and extendext folders and set them as dependencies in your AMD file.
-Like this:
+For example, like this:

     paths: {
       "microevent":           "../bower_components/microevent-mistic100/microevent",
-      "extendext":            "../bower_components/extendext/jQuery.extendext",
+      "extendext":            "../bower_components/jquery-extendext/jQuery.extendext",
      },
       shim: {
           jquery: {